jargyres/UNM-IEEE-APS-Student-Competiton-2019/README.md

 To use the BrickPi libraries, we need to use Raspbian for Robots, a Debian based Linux distro for the Raspberry Pi and BrickPi.

 To do, navigate to [Dexter Industries](https://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/) main site for details onto burning Raspbian for Robots onto the SD card.

+### Python Code

+To get the code working on python, clone the repoitory into the Raspberry Pi, then move the Raspberry Pi Scripts into the home directory of the Raspberry Pi.
+It must either be in the home folder, or you will need to edit the shell scripts to call the absolute path of the python scripts.

 ## Usage Instructions

+### S11 Measurement

+We need to do the S11 measurement first to see the resonant frequency of the AUT.

+   * To do this you need to change directory to the "Executables" folder.
+Then run the command
+     ```
+     sudo chmod a+x GeneralizedS11Measurement
+     ```
+     This will make our S11 Measurment file executable so that we can run it from the command line.

+   * Once the file is executable, plug in the BladeRF SDR into your computer.

+        We need to change the serial string on GeneralizedS11Bash.sh

+        To do this enter bladeRF-cli by entering

+        ```
+        bladeRF-cli -e info
+        ```

+        You should then see a string for the "Serial #"

+        Copy that string and change line 156 in GeneralizedS11Bash.sh to the new serial

+   * To run GeneralizedS11Bash.sh type
+     ```
+     sudo /path/to/script/GeneralizedS11Bash
+     ```

+     This will run the S11 script

+   * Now we

 ## Compatibility